 Folder path: <DesktopCentral_Server>\PatchBackup\.
 Delete the following folders with names that include the following:

 - <BuildNumber-TimeStamp>.
 For example, <70137-Feb-22-2011-15-10>.
 These folders are created when Endpoint Central server is upgraded.

 Folder path: <DesktopCentral_Server>\mysql\temp.
 Delete all the files in this folder.

-You will now have more space in the drive where the Desktop Central MSP server is installed.
+You will now have more space in the drive where the Endpoint Central MSP server is installed.